Law Enforcement (Police) Funeral Service Rituals

 “5-4…5-4…Calling number 5-4…This is the last call for radio number 5-4.
 No response from Sgt. [name].
 Radio number 5-4 is out of service after 34 years and 4 months of police service.
 Although you are gone, you will never be forgotten.
 Rest in peace, our friend.
 The time is 10 o’clock, [date].”

-LODD (line of duty death) – A death that happens as a direct and immediate or later result of an on-duty incident, e.g., a traumatic injury during an incident resulting in immediate decease, or an incident-caused injury or illness resulting in long-term complications that ultimately cause the officer’s death.
+A death that happens as a direct and immediate or later result of an on-duty incident, e.g., a traumatic injury during an incident resulting in immediate death, or an incident-caused injury or illness resulting in long-term complications that ultimately cause the officer’s death.

-Mourning period – Flags are lowered to half-staff until the day after funeral (or immediately after the service, or at sunset on the day of the service); when the American flag is flown at half-staff, no other flags shall be flown with it.
-Badges are shrouded for 30 days; dark bunting is draped on a cruiser and on the station sign or building, sometimes along with dark floral arrangements, depending on department tradition and customs.
+Departments lower flags to half-staff until the day after the funeral, immediately following the service, or at sunset on the day of the service.
+When the American flag flies at half-staff, no other flags accompany it.
+Officers shroud their badges for 30 days and drape dark bunting on a cruiser and the station sign or building, often adding dark floral arrangements, depending on department traditions and customs.

-Procession – The line of vehicles proceeding from funeral home or church to place of interment or committal.
+The line of vehicles proceeding from the funeral home or church to the place of interment or committal.
 A suggested order of vehicles:

 1. Motorcycle escort